Louis Messina, Sr.

 “Randy Brown and Williams Meet Tonight.”
 New Orleans Times-Picayune.
 1942 July 10: 16.

-I also lost significant data I had collected, especially about boxing in New Orleans during World War II, in a lap-top theft incident in October 2022; although this was an unnecessary rabbit hole in much regards, the importance of Messina in New Orleans music history seems somewhat neglected.
+The importance of Messina in New Orleans music history seems somewhat neglected.
 His career also further connects the promotion and consumption of music and boxing as the predominant entertainments for Black New Orleanians.
-His use of “battles of the band” themed nightclub events, the comic bouts on his boxing match undercards, and the prevalence of boxers named Kid in a city where so many musicians also have that name were (and remain) especially intriguing.
-It seems likely that the boxing events included live music, especially given the interplay among boxers and musicians as facilitated by Messina.
-As late as 1940, local press was proclaiming it virtually impossible to successfully promote Black boxing in New Orleans–several promoters tried before Messina, and bouts were also staged in at least one club in the 1930s.
+His use of “battles of the band” themed nightclub events, the comic bouts on his boxing match undercards, and the prevalence of boxers named Kid in a city where so many musicians also have that name were (and remain) intriguing.
+It seems likely that Missina’s boxing events included live music–most of Page’s baseball promotions did–especially given the interplay among boxers and musicians as facilitated by Messina.
+As late as 1940, local press was proclaiming it virtually impossible to successfully promote Black boxing in New Orleans; several promoters tried before Messina, and bouts were also staged in at least one club in the 1930s.
 He proved them wrong and became in the process one of the most important and influential figures in New Orleans.
-Further investigation into his career is certainly warranted.